Archerfield Airport

-Archerfield Airport is a leased federal airport located in Archerfield, 11-12 km to the south of Brisbane, Queensland, Australia.
+Archerfield Airport is a leased federal airport located in Archerfield, 11-12 km to the south of the Brisbane CBD, Queensland, Australia.
 For some time, it was the primary airport in Brisbane, but it is now the secondary airport.
 During World War II, it was used as a Royal Australian Air Force station.
 In December 2010, a development plan was released for public comment and included a new parallel runway, airport traffic peaked in the 1980s.

 History

 The land upon which Archerfield airfield is now situated (Portion 18, Parish of Yeerongpilly) was originally purchased in 1855 by Thomas Grenier, publican of the Brisbane Hotel in Russell Street, South Brisbane.
 He purchased 640 acre of lightly timbered alluvial soil, some of the best grazing land in the district, for a price of £1,920.

 Thomas Grenier called his property Oomoropilly.
 By April 1862, the property was almost established with most of the fences erected and a cottage with outbuildings and a stable erected.
 By 1865, the property had been subdivided into three farms.
 Thomas's son George Alexander Grenier and his wife Sarah Greenwood lived on the middle farm where they had been since 1863.
 Tom and his wife Mary Ann lived in the homestead called Willows which fronted onto Mortimer Road.
 Franklin Grenier occupied the farm which fronted onto Mortimer and Beatty Roads, and William Leichhardt Grenier ran the farm called Stoneleigh which had a long frontage onto Oxley Creek.

 Thomas Grenier died in 1877 and was buried at the cemetery on his property.
 It was known as Oxley Cemetery at that time.
 It is now known as Grenier's Cemetery or God's Acre Cemetery and it is located at the main entrance to Archerfield Aerodrome.
 Franklin Grenier died in 1889 and his farm was bought by the Beatty family in the early 1890s.
 The other two farms were also sold in the early 20th century.

 In 1927, Captain Lester Brain, chief flying instructor for Qantas Airways, landed his de Havilland Giant Moth (DH-61) on Franklin's Farm which was located at the western side of the present aerodrome.
 His mission was to see if the site was suitable to become an airfield.
 A Civic Survey was carried out in 1928 by the Brisbane City Council and then, in July 1929, part of the Oxley Ward was zoned for noxious trade as recommended in the Civic Survey.
 It was renamed Archerfield by the Brisbane City Council to distinguish it from the surrounding residential and farming areas.

 The Government finally acquired about 300 acre of land in 1929.
 More land was purchased in 1930, 1936, 1942 and finally the cemetery (God's Acre) in 1946 resulting in a total area of 8250 acre.
 Two light gravel strips 5000 × 500 ft were built and the aerodrome started operations.